lhindman/cs121-lab08-1/README.md

 <img src="images/sphere-calculator-screenshot.png" alt="Sphere Calculator Screenshot" width="398">

-+ **JButton:** You must include a JButton that will calculate the surface area and volume based upon the radius value stored in the JTextField.
++ **JButton:** Include a JButton that will calculate the surface area and volume based upon the radius value stored in the JTextField.
 See the error handling section below for how to address unexpected values.
-+ **JTextField:** You must include a JTextField that will allow the user to specify a radius value.
++ **JTextField:** Include a JTextField that will allow the user to specify a radius value.
 Pressing enter in this field should trigger the same result as clicking the JButton.
-+ **JLabel:** You must include a JLabel that includes the tagged value for volume
++ **JLabel:** Include a JLabel that includes the tagged value for volume
-+ **JLabel:** You must include a JLabel that includes the tagged value for surface area
++ **JLabel:** Include a JLabel that includes the tagged value for surface area

 ### Error Handling
 - When the Calculate JButton is pressed or when enter is pressed in the JTextField, it will read the current values from the radius JTextField.
 If the user specified a non-numerical value for the volume, you should catch the NumberFormatException and display a JOptionPane with the message "Please enter numbers only!".